Reply | Quote

 Hand-to-hand: Duelling pistols can be used in hand-to-hand combat as well as for shooting.
 A model armed with a duelling pistol and another close combat weapon gains +1 attack, which is resolved at Strength 4 with a -2 save modifier.
 This bonus attack can be used only once per combat.
 If you are firing a brace of duelling pistols, your model can fight with 2 attacks in the first turn of close combat.
 Successful hits are resolved at Strength 4 and with a -2 save modifier, regardless of the firer's Srength.

 A blunderbuss is a primitive blackpowder weapon, which fires a hail of lead balls, rusty bolts, bent nails, and other assorted scrap metal.
 It is a powerful, if erratic, weapon and takes such a long time to load that most warriors discard it after the first shot.

 Shot: Any and all models in front of and a square on both sides (total of 3 squares wide) of model who fired a blunderbuss are automatically hit by a Strength 3 hit.

 Fire once: It takes a very long time to load a blunderbuss so it may only be fired once per dungeon.

 A handgun is a simple firearm.
-The quality of construction varies ranging from the crude wooden 'hakbuts' of the artillery school of Nuln, to the more sophisticated Dwarf [sign in to see URL] have levers and springs which hold the burning match, and triggers which release the firing mechanism and fire the gun.
+The quality of construction varies ranging from the crude wooden 'hakbuts' of the artillery school of Nuln, to the more sophisticated Dwarf firearms.that have levers and springs which hold the burning match, and triggers which release the firing mechanism and fire the gun.